How to Forecast Liquid Assets

 - Commodities (like precious metals)

-So you have items which hold cash value, so it’s simple to plug this data into a forecast.
-By simply selling your assets, you’ve got cash ready to go, but let’s not do anything irrational – you can forecast your liquid assets, so there’s no need to flog all your belongings!
+By selling your liquid assets, you’ve got cash ready to go.
+But don’t do anything irrational – you can forecast your liquid assets, so there’s no need to flog all your belongings!

 Why do we need liquid assets?